Azure/azure-k8s-metrics-adapter/samples/request-per-second/readme.md

 # Requests per Second Custom Metric Scaling
 This is an example on using custom metric from Application insights to scale a deployment.

-> note: this is currently a work in progress

 - [Requests per Second Custom Metric Scaling](#requests-per-second-custom-metric-scaling)
     - [Walkthrough](#walkthrough)
     - [Configure Application Insights](#configure-application-insights)